Turkey discovers large natural gas reserve off Black Sea | DW | 21.08.2020

 Turkey is hugely reliant on Russia for its energy and has been keen to diversify its supplies.

-The new find comes amid raised tensions between Turkey and Greece over oil and gas exploration in the eastern Mediterranean.
+Turkey's new Black Sea find comes amid raised tensions between Ankara and Athens over oil and gas exploration in the eastern Mediterranean.

 Warships from both NATO members have been shadowing each other after Turkey sent a research ship to look for potential undersea oil and gas deposits in disputed waters.

-Announcing the new find, Erdogan also vowed to step up the search for energy in the Mediterranean by the end of the year, despite the ongoing row with European Union member Greece.
+Erdogan on Friday vowed to step up the search for energy in the Mediterranean by the end of the year, despite the ongoing row with European Union member Greece.

 "We are going to speed up our operations in the Mediterranean with the deployment by the end of the year of the Kanuni (drilling ship), which is currently in maintenance," Erdogan said in a keynote address in Istanbul.